nilx/RASP/README.md

 * red&green: post-install config
 * green: done; you can use it

-Next: chef post-install setup

 ## Todo

 * minimal test with browser and citrix client
-* update via chef or reinstall via respbian-ua-netinst with trustable access to update/reinstall scripts and config
-* use own mirror?
 * disable SSH (few people will update their passwd)
 * GPIO reboot script, GP6/RUN hardware reset
 * source design for casing